Trout Fishing Gear: The 5 Essentials & More

 My client with all the trout fishing gear including a good hat and glasses.

-Something often missed by many anglers and something I think is essential trout fishing gear is a hat and sunglasses.
+Something often missed by many anglers and something I think is essential gear for trout fishing is a hat and sunglasses.

 Just look at pictures of trout guides fishing or standing beside their clients and they always have a hat and glasses on.